• Skip to primary navigation

 Jump to Recipe

-Grab some bacon, a few heirloom tomatoes, some burrata or mozzarella cheese and basil and you are all set to make the wonder that is this summertime bacon caprese salad recipe!
+Some bacon, a few tomatoes, some mozzarella cheese and a handful of basil and you are on your way to make the deliciousness that is this bacon caprese salad recipe!

 Well, I thought I had caprese-ed everything there was to caprese (yes, in my world caprese is a verb) but as it turns out, I HAD FORGOTTEN TO CREATE A BACON VERSION.
 I know!!

 If you havenโ€™t yet discovered the wonder that is caprese, in its purest form it is a delectable conglomeration of tomatoes, mozzarella cheese and basil, and I do love it that way.
-And along the way I have turned caprese into an appetizer, a steak topping, a bread pudding and a pastry.
-Oh, and French Toast (not kidding!)
+And along the way I have turned caprese into an appetizer, a steak topping, a chicken salad and a pastry.

 I think I may have reached all new heights of caprese-ness.
 What do you think??